Modular Plants for Chemicals and Critical Materials Production across Africa

 We are building a new future for Africa's $65B+ chemicals and materials industry: one rooted in local production, powered by its own mineral wealth to serve domestic chemical demand while contributing meaningfully to the global critical materials value chain.

-A Modular Plant for Production of Titanium Dioxide
+Our First: A Modular Plant for Coproduction of Titanium Dioxide, Titaniun Sponge and Others

 About Our Modular Approach